A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Two partition schemes

 While finding the optimal partition scheme is attractive, it is also a very challenging task.
 We observe that some simple strategies are already able to reduce the resource consumption significantly during the computation process.
 In the following, we introduce two straightforward partition schemes.

-The first partition scheme divides the circuit \emph{horizontally} into two parts from the middle (so that the qubit wires are divided into two parts, the upper and the bottom) and then cuts it \emph{vertically} whenever $k$ CNOT gates are separated by the horizontal cut, where $k$ is chosen \rblue{to ensure that the rank of each part of the circuit is smaller than $2n$}. \begin{example} Consider the circuit shown in Fig.~\ref{exp-for-par1} and set $k=1$, i.e., we allow only one \cnot\ cut at a time.
+The first partition scheme divides the circuit \emph{horizontally} into two parts from the middle (so that the upper and lower parts have roughly the same number of qubits) and then cuts it \emph{vertically} such that in each part no more than $k$ (a predefined parameter) \cnot\ gates are separated by the horizontal cut, where $k$ is chosen to ensure that the rank of each block of the final circuit is smaller than $2n$, the rank of the tensor of the original circuit.
+In our experiments, we set $k=\lfloor{n/2}\rfloor$.

+\begin{example} Consider the circuit shown in Fig.~\ref{exp-for-par1} and set $k=1$, i.e., we allow only one \cnot\ cut at a time.
 The circuit is divided into four parts as shown by the dotted lines.
 In the contraction process, we first calculate the TDDs of the four parts separately.
 Then, contracting the left (right, resp.) two TDDs gives the TDD of the left (right, resp.) half of the circuit.
 Finally, we contract these two TDDs and obtain the TDD of the whole circuit.
 If we set $k=2$, then no vertical cut is required and the circuit is partitioned into two parts: the top half and the bottom half.
 The same TDD can be obtained by contracting the TDDs of the top and the bottom halves. \end{example}

-When there are too many \cnot\ cuts, the above partition scheme is not efficient as we may need to contract too many high rank tensors.
-Our second partition scheme allows us to circumvent this obstacle by introducing fewer vertical partitions.
-First, we horizontally divide the circuit from the middle.
-However, every time when we have accumulated $k_1$ \cnot\ cuts, we allow a third small block, i.e., an extra $C$ part, involving at most $k_2$ qubits in the middle of the circuit.
-When the number of qubits of the $C$ part reaches $k_2$, we introduce a vertical cut as in the first scheme.
-The second scheme is a generalisation of the scheme used in \cite{li2019quantum}, where no vertical partition is introduced.
+Note that the more \cnot\ gates separated by the horizontal cut, the more vertical partitions we need to introduce, and the more tensors with large (near $2n$) rank we need to contract.
+Our second partition scheme intends to alleviate this issue by enveloping those separated \cnot\ gates if they are closely located in the circuit.
+First, we horizontally divide the circuit from the middle as in the first scheme.
+Whenever $k_1$ (a predefined parameter) \cnot\ gates have been separated by the horizontal cut, we introduce a third small block that wraps a small part of the circuit such that it contains several \cnot\ gates that are separated by the horizontal cut and has no interactions (i.e., shares no \cnot) with qubits not occupied by that gates in this block.
+Whenever the third block occupies $k_2$ (a predefined parameter) qubits, we introduce a new vertical cut.
+The second scheme is a generalisation of the scheme used in \cite{li2019quantum} for classical simulation, where no vertical partition is introduced.
+In our experiments, we set $k_1$ and $k_2$ as $\lfloor{n/2}\rfloor$ and $\lfloor{n/2}\rfloor+1$, respectively.